mccright/FortifyStuff/OtherProjects.md

 Projects that may be useful to those who work with the Fortify Static Code Security Analysis stack

 * mleblebici/Security-Cheat-Sheets - [https://github.com/mleblebici/Security-Cheat-Sheets/](https://github.com/mleblebici/Security-Cheat-Sheets/)
+* Checks HP Fortify for projects and project versions.
+If the project doesn't exist, then the task is capable of creating the project and an initial version.
+If the project version doesn't exist, then the task is capable of creating the version and also capable of copying issues/suppressions from previous versions. [https://github.com/jlburck/FortifyVersionCheck](https://github.com/jlburck/FortifyVersionCheck)
 * SSC on AWS - An article describing how to deploy SSC on AWS Elastic Beanstalk including some steps for automating SSC configuration. - [https://fortify.github.io/onprem/ssc-on-aws](https://fortify.github.io/onprem/ssc-on-aws)
 * therealchunt/ssc - Fortify Software Security Center DockerFile (17.10) - [https://github.com/therealchunt/ssc](https://github.com/therealchunt/ssc)
 * therealchunt/ssc_db - mysql database for SSC DockerFile (17.10) [https://github.com/therealchunt/ssc_db](https://github.com/therealchunt/ssc_db)